-A 6-Vdc lithium battery maintains voltage to the RT/CMOS RAM when the power supply is not in operation.
+A 6-Vdc lithium battery maintains voltage to the RT/CMOS RAM and 2KB CMOS RAM extension when the power supply is not in operation.

 The system cover can be locked to prevent battery removal and loss of password and configuration information.